 Hip Replacement Surgery

-A common surgical procedure, hip replacements are often performed as a result of either rheumatoid arthritis or wear-and-tear caused predominantly by age.
-The surgery consists of the removal of the existing ball-and-socket hip joint and replacing it with an artificial one.
-A hip replacement can also be necessary in the event of a fractured hip, as the joint is fragile and once damaged it can be difficult for the joint to heal.
+A common surgical procedure, hip replacements are often performed due to either rheumatoid arthritis or a damaged hip joint from wear-and-tear caused predominantly by age.
+Hip replacement surgery consists of removing the existing ball-and-socket hip joint and replacing it with an artificial one.
+A hip replacement can also be necessary in the event of a fractured hip, as the joint is fragile, and once damaged, it can be difficult for the joint to heal.

-If you’d like to get some more information first, try clicking or tapping on one of the links below to jump to the section you want to learn about, or simply keep reading:
+If you’d like to get some more information first, click one of the links below to jump to the section you want to learn about, or simply keep reading:

 What is Hip Replacement Surgery?